aquaticus/nexus433/README.md

 If `capath` or `cafile` is specified without any other SSL/TLS option the client will verify Mosquitto server but the server will be unable to verify the client.
 The connection will be encrypted.

-To specify client certificate set `certfile`, `keyfile` and optionally `keypass`.
+To specify a client certificate set `certfile`, `keyfile` and optionally `keypass`.

 >:information_source: Please note that the traffic to MQTT broker would be encrypted but temperate and humidity data from sensors is available for everyone as radio transmission is not encrypted in any way.

 #### `[ignore]`

 List of transmitter IDs (2 bytes, ID and channel number) to be ignored.
-Data from ignored transmitters in not sent to MQTT.
+Data from ignored transmitters are not sent to MQTT.

-Key must be 2 byte ID and the value is true if transmitter is ignored, otherwise false.
+Key must be 2 byte ID and the value is true if the transmitter is ignored, otherwise false.
 For example to ignore transmitter 0xAE on channel 1 add:
 `ae00=true`.

 #### `[substitute]`

-This section allows to change original ID of transmitter to another number.
-This may be useful when the sensors is broken or the battery was changed and you do not want to reconfigure existing infrastructure.
+This section allows changing the original ID of the transmitter to another number.
+This may be useful when the sensors are broken or the battery was changed and you do not want to reconfigure existing infrastructure.

-Key must be ID of the transmitted and the value new ID.
+Key must be an ID of the transmitted and the value new ID.
 For example, to change 0xAE channel 1 to 0x78 channel 2 use: `ae00=7801`.

 #### `[temperature]`

-Name of the temperature sensor reported to Home Assistant discovery mechanism for specified transmitter.
+Name of the temperature sensor reported to Home Assistant discovery mechanism for the specified transmitter.
-Key must be 2 bytes ID, value is the name, for example:
+Key must be 2 bytes ID, the value is the name, for example:
 `ae00=Kitchen Temperature`
-If not specified default value of `433MHz Sensor Id:XX channel Y Temperature` will be reported.
+If not specified the default value of `433MHz Sensor Id:XX channel Y Temperature` will be reported.

 #### `[humidity]`

-Name of the humidity sensor reported to Home Assistant discovery mechanism for specified transmitter.
+Name of the humidity sensor reported to Home Assistant discovery mechanism for the specified transmitter.
-Key must be 2 bytes ID, value is the name, for example:
+Key must be 2 bytes ID, the value is the name, for example:
 `ae00=Kitchen Humidity`
-If not specified default value of `433MHz Sensor Id:XX channel Y Humidity` will be reported.
+If not specified the default value of `433MHz Sensor Id:XX channel Y Humidity` will be reported.

 #### `[battery]`

-Name of the battery sensor reported to Home Assistant discovery mechanism for specified transmitter.
+Name of the battery sensor reported to Home Assistant discovery mechanism for the specified transmitter.
-Key must be 2 bytes ID, value is the name, for example:
+Key must be 2 bytes ID, the value is the name, for example:
 `ae00=Kitchen Sensor Battery`
-If not specified default value of `433MHz Sensor Id:XX channel Y Battery` will be reported.
+If not specified, the default value of `433MHz Sensor Id:XX channel Y Battery` will be reported.

 #### `[quality]`

-Name of the quality sensor reported to Home Assistant discovery mechanism for specified transmitter.
+Name of the quality sensor reported to Home Assistant discovery mechanism for the specified transmitter.
-Key must be 2 bytes ID, value is the name, for example:
+Key must be 2 bytes ID, the value is the name, for example:
 `ae00=Kitchen Sensor Connection Quality`
-If not specified default value of `433MHz Sensor Id:XX channel Y Quality` will be reported.
+If not specified the default value of `433MHz Sensor Id:XX channel Y Quality` will be reported.

 # Installation